edX Online

 What is Docker Hub?

 Containers are the technology that allow software to be easily deployed and run in different environments.
 They package up code into a standard unit with everything it needs to deploy.
-A container image is a standalone, executable collection of software that has every component it needs to run, such as the code, libraries, and settings.Footnote 2
+A container image is a standalone, executable collection of software that has every component it needs to run, such as the code, libraries, and settings.2

 With Docker Hub, users can store, share, and manage their own Docker container images, as well as discover and download those created by other users.

-Browse online Docker Hub courses
+Browse online Docker Hub Courses

 Stand out in your field